paulwarren/nzde/dict/C/README.md

 >  <b>MILES</b> Even the 1970s Friday Sunday Christchurch-Dunedin Express and the Blenheim Cabbage Train with the faded glories of its 1930's armchairs and cream interior were far nearer the great age of rail than the Northerner or Southerner of today. <i>(1998,Fay Richwhite's Railway,4</i>)

 >  The South Island had its equivalents, including the quaintly named Cabbage Train from Blenheim to Christchurch and the Perishable from Christchurch to Greymouth. <i>(Oct 30, 2004,Dominion Post,A1</i>)

+## cabbage train

+ <i>n.</i> the overnight Picton-Christchurch goods train carrying vegetables for the Christchurch market [ca1986 p.c.
+Jane Godfrey We always called it the Cabbage train; aka the Cabbage]

+>  Frank Andrew, of Kelburn, telephoned to tell me how the Picton-Christchurch express got lumped with the name `The Cabbage'.
+He discovered the express goods train was so nicknamed because it regularly delivered vegetables from Marlborough to the hungry people in Christchurch. <i>(Oct 31, 1972,Dominion,7</i>)